- You have a choice of two slots for your ad on Fringe Guru.

 - Bad language.
 Sorry, but we don't accept ads containing strong language.
 If you have a naughty word in your show title, it's normally OK if you star part of it out.

 - Sexual content.
+We try to keep our website safe for children.
 We may accept artwork which is discreetly suggestive, but we don't want anyone learning the facts of life from your ad.

 - Shocking or revolting imagery.
 We understand that many shows deal with challenging topics, and that challenging artwork may be justified.
 At the same time, for simple commercial reasons, we can't accept images we feel will put people off from visiting Fringe Guru.